gongchandang49/bypass-all-shortlinks-debloated/README.md

 - **Added more bypasses and some fixes** through the scripts in the [extra_bypasses](https://codeberg.org/gongchandang49/bypass-all-shortlinks-debloated/src/branch/main/extra_bypasses) directory.
 - **No loading the script indiscriminately on every site.** The script will be loaded only for the sites that are supported (the original userscript is loaded in most of the sites you visit, which is not necessary).
 Also, by default the script won't run on some sites that have optional bypasses made, but are sensitive like YouTube or Google.
 These can be re-enabled manually in your userscript manager, adding [optional matching rules](https://codeberg.org/gongchandang49/bypass-all-shortlinks-debloated/src/branch/main/docs/optional_matching_rules.md) in the script _settings_.
 - **Removed non-latin non-unicode characters** to avoid potential bug warnings.
 - No added tracking redirects.
 The script will not redirect to `sl1bas.blogspot.com` which is a site set by the developer for tracking / collecting analytics and showing ads.
 Note: removing this could break "faucet" (crypto rewards) sites, according to Bloggerpemula, since they add a sometimes necessary delay.
-I don't try to support those sites with this fork.
 - The script will not inject this weird _"adcopy_response"_.
 (I don't see a clear purpose for this, since it doesn't seem related in the script to any specific link shortener)

 BloggerPemula recently removed these tracking antifeatures in the original script too: